 What can parents do?

 If your family has suffered as the result of medical negligence, you and your child do not need to face these challenges alone.
-Contacting an attorney can help you explore your options, hold negligent medical professionals responsible and get the support you need to help your family heal.
+If you believe you have a birth injury case, speak with the Covington medical malpractice attorneys at The Lawrence Firm, PSC right away to explore your options, hold negligent medical professionals responsible, and get the support you need to help your family heal.